Welcome to the submission portal for The Rialto Poetry Magazine.

 - The competition organisers reserve the right to change the judge without notice and not to award prizes if in the judge’s opinion such an action is justified.

-There are a limited number of free entries available for writers on low incomes.
-These will be allocated on a first-come-first-served basis, and will cover the submission of up to two poems.
-To qualify, you should be in receipt in one or more of the following: Universal Credit, or any of the benefits that it is replacing, DLA (or PIP), Council Tax Support, Pension Credit, Housing Benefit, or international equivalents.
-To enter, please email your poem to email@example.com along with a scan of a recent letter proving your eligibility.
+There are a limited number of free entries available for writers on low or supported incomes.
+These will be allocated on a first-come-first-served basis and will cover the submission of up to two poems.
+To enter, please email your work to firstname.lastname@example.org .
 Entries will be anonymised and entered into the Submittable system.